kreutzer91/Jupiter/README.md

-A python based client-server app that suppports upload and fetch images.
+A python based client-server app that suppports uploading and fetching images.